 The Florida statutes of limitations are more complicated than they may seem.
 For instance, the discovery rule means the statute does not begin until the victim discovers or should have known they were injured.
 An experienced attorney may argue that a deadline should apply to the date of discovery, not the injury itself.

-It’s a good idea to consult with a Florida personal injury lawyer to discuss the statute of limitations that will apply in your case.
+It’s a good idea to consult a Florida personal injury lawyer to discuss the statute of limitations that will apply in your case.

 Sovereign Immunity – Florida Statutes Protecting Government Entities from Legal Claims